 Representing Borrowers And Lenders Throughout The United States

 Seeing the perspective of both sides in a financing transaction can be an essential asset in getting a deal closed.
 With experience representing both borrower and lender clients, Erik has a keen understanding of real estate finance that helps to bridge the gap between the two sides and get deals done.
-Whether it's a straight-forward refinance, an acquisition and development loan, construction loan, loan assumption, multi-state portfolio loan, defeasance, ground lease financing or complex CMBS financing with a multi-tier mezzanine component, Erik has the skills and experience to get the transaction closed.
+Whether it's a straight-forward refinance, an acquisition and development loan, construction loan, loan assumption, multi-state portfolio loan, note purchase, defeasance, ground lease financing or complex CMBS financing with a multi-tier mezzanine component, Erik has the skills and experience to get the transaction closed.
 As a member of the firm’s Opinion Committee, Erik is also experienced in serving as local counsel for California transactions.

 Experienced In Workouts And Loan Modifications